Skip to content

 All Superyacht recruitment agents post positions on their respective websites.
 Once qualified, new crew would register with the agency and complete their registration form.
 You would then get in touch with the agent to start searching for that dream job.

-The recruitment agent’s job is to match the right candidate for the job being advertised.
-There are many recruitments agents out there, a quick Google search for “Superyacht Recruitment Agents” will bring up a list.
+There are many recruitment agents out there, a quick Google search for “Superyacht Recruitment Agents” will bring up a list.

 Facebook is another medium that yachts use to post jobs.
 To keep up to date is it worth joining a couple of the Superyacht Facebook groups.
 Yacht crew jobs and Palma yacht group are two examples.